iqtree/piqtree2/docs/quickstart/using_substitution_models.md

 # Use different kinds of substitution models

-piqtree2 currently supports all named IQ-TREE DNA models including Lie Markov models, empirical amino-acid exchange rate matrices, as well as specification for base frequencies and rate heterogeneity across sites.
+piqtree currently supports all named IQ-TREE DNA models including Lie Markov models, empirical amino-acid exchange rate matrices, as well as specification for base frequencies and rate heterogeneity across sites.

 We use the [`Model`](../api/model/Model.md) class to represent the substitution model which can be constructed from strings, or